 The two alignment buttons closest to the right side of the inspector panel let you distribute layers.
 You can use these two options with three or more layers selected.
 Whether distributing horizontally or vertically, your layers will align—inside the selection area created by all the layers—with equal space between each layer.

 The Fix Position icon () is used for fixed positioning of a layer or group.
-For example, you can use the pin to establish a sticky header or sticky footer.
-When scrolling with the pin applied to the header, the content of your artboard will scroll while the header remains fixed in place.
+For example, you can use this feature to create a fixed header or footer.
+When scrolling, the content of your artboard will move while the header remains fixed in place.
 To learn more, check out the article Fixed headers and footers in Studio.

 Responsive alignment with pinning